SMITH/STEWART

 Firstly, in the form of exhibitions, a substantial body of work has been recognised and disseminated internationally in solo shows and group exhibitions.

-Firstly, the 'live', mechanised sculptural installation we made for an abandoned factory space on Osborne St for the first GI in 2005, where we created a charged environment which incorporated: a sledgehammer handle suggestively banging the floor; a suspended wall moving, almost imperceptibly and a length of scaffolding circumnavigating a room, at neck height. http://www.smithstewart.co.uk/selected-works/osborne-street/ (8 x images)
+- The 'live', mechanised sculptural installation we made for an abandoned factory space on Osborne St for the first GI in 2005, where we created a charged environment which incorporated: a sledgehammer handle suggestively banging the floor; a suspended wall moving, almost imperceptibly and a length of scaffolding circumnavigating a room, at neck height. www.smithstewart.co.uk/selected-works/osborne-street/ (video documentation + 8 x images)

 Significant group shows include those with fellow international Scottish- based artists eg: Generation, 25 Years of Contemporary Art in Scotland, Scottish National Gallery of Modern Art, Edinburgh (2014/15) and Glasgow:Kunsthalle Bern, Kunsthalle Bern, Bern, Switzerland (1997).